 Devotion to Routines

 People with high-functioning autism are typically devoted to routines.
 They may stick with routines developed for them by others, such as reading for exactly 15 minutes before going to bed or brushing their teeth exactly five minutes after eating a meal.
-Any sort of deviation from the routine, such as a parent needing to help a sick sibling at bedtime instead of reading to the affected individual could cause the person to become frustrated.
-The person with high-functioning autism may devote an exorbitant amount of time to performing their routines to the detriment of self-care, sleep, exercise, homework or learning.
+Any sort of deviation from the routine could cause frustration.
+Examples include:

 Development of Repetitive or Restrictive Habits